Choristoneura fumiferana: Theories

 Populations of C. fumiferana can increase and decrease rapidly during short periods of time.
 Outbreaks occur as the population suddenly increases before crashing once again.
 According to one common theory (the double equilibrium hypothesis), popularized in the 1970s, periodic outbreaks of the spruce budworm are a part of the natural cycle of events associated with the maturing of balsam fir.
 A key point is that outbreak frequency cannot be predicted.
 The catastrophe theory of budworm outbreaks holds that particularly major infestations occur every 40–60 years, as the result of a cusp-catastrophe event, whereby populations jump suddenly from endemic to epidemic levels.
-An alternative theory holds that outbreaks are the result of spatially synchronized population oscillations that are caused by delayed density-dependent feedback (from various mortality agents) which are synchronized via a process of entrainment.
+An alternative theory holds that outbreaks are the result of spatially synchronized population oscillations that are caused by delayed density-dependent feedback (from various mortality agents) which are synchronized via a process of entrainment as per Moran's theorem.
 Finally, the epicenter theory describes a model in which outbreaks begin at an epicenter and spread outward through dispersal.
 These epicenters have less destruction overall and tend to occur in the Great Lakes-St. Lawrence forest corridor.
 From these epicenters, the outbreak will spread and combine with other epicenters to create a larger epidemic.